AshokKumarReddyNaguri24/Infrastructure-as-Code-IaC/README.md

 ### Part - 01

 Setting up the environment:

-•	Creating an AWS org named root.
+•	Creating an AWS org named root

  ![image](https://github.com/user-attachments/assets/4acbd4d2-3319-44ea-a14a-281b661357a3)

-•	Now, we create a IAM group for instructors with non-CLI access which means we can give the ReadOnlyAccess to them.
+•	Now, we create a IAM group for instructors with non-CLI access which means we can give the ReadOnlyAccess to them

 ![image](https://github.com/user-attachments/assets/57ec5fc0-08fe-4ca9-9fa2-0ead5ee3c1ac)